aspose-barcode/Aspose.BarCode-Documentation/python-net/developer-guide/barcode-generation/using-checksum-in-1d-barcodes/_index.md

 ### **Obligatory Checksum Settings**
 For such barcodes, the *is_checksum_enabled* property of class [*BarcodeParameters*](/barcode/python-net/api-reference/aspose.barcode.generation/barcodeparameters/) can be initiated as follows:
-- *EnableChecksum.Default* and *EnableChecksum.Yes*.
+- [*EnableChecksum.DEFAULT*](/barcode/python-net/api-reference/aspose.barcode.generation/enablechecksum/) and [*EnableChecksum.YES*](/barcode/python-net/api-reference/aspose.barcode.generation/enablechecksum/).
 Checksum calculation is performed according to the specific algorithm.
-- *EnableChecksum.No*.
+- [*EnableChecksum.NO*](/barcode/python-net/api-reference/aspose.barcode.generation/enablechecksum/).
 Depending on the given symbology, the library throws an exception or ignores this setting.

 The following sample image illustrates the barcode label generated with obligatory checksum settings.
 <p align="center"><img src="onecscode93withchecksum.png"></p>